rec285/IDD-Fa19-Lab2/README.md

 ## Part D. Make your Arduino sing!

 **a.
 How would you change the code to make the song play twice as fast?**
+ Divide all of the note durations in half

 **b.
 What song is playing?**
+??

 ## Part E. Make your own timer